-

 Forgotten Space

 Yesterday I presented The Forgotten Space at Kino Praxis.
 Here is roughly how I introduced the documentary: Welcome to the tribute event to Allan Sekula, who passed away this year at the age of 62.
-He was first a conceptual artist, then a photographer and a historian of photography, and more recently a theorist of Read more
+He was first a conceptual artist, then a photographer and a historian of photography, and more recently a theorist of the documentary form in artistic practice.
+He had a special interest in the sea and its economy.
+The prologue of the movie you are about to see opens with a striking question about this relation: “the dike protects the village from the sea, but what… Read more

 -